punctum-im/protocol-old/drywall/README.md

 # drywall

-``drywall`` is the example server-side implementation of the Euphony protocol.
+``drywall`` is the refference implementation of the Euphony protocol.
 It is designed to comply with the Euphony protocol.
-Addendum features may be added, if this server becomes the de-facto standard for Euphony servers (a.k.a. my amateur code won't be rewritten).

 ## Why the name ``drywall``?